 From that time on everything went very fast: After my first try-outs I was given a wavebord on which I then trained for hours every day.
 When I was twelve I got my first wildcard for the PWA World Cup in Pozo.
 This was my first decent result, even though I was knocked out straight in the first heat.
 But this only encouraged me even more so that I spent every spare minute on the water.

 Three years later in 2009 I won my first World Cup.
 2011, at the age of just 17, I became world champion for the first time.
 In 2012 I was able to defend my title as men´s wave world champion.
-The year 2013 wasn’t easy because there were only three PWA wave events with wind, and in the last one on Maui I became sick and was in hospital, I could’t defend the title, and got overall 6th.
-2014 I have won the World Cup Teneriffe and finished 7th overall.
+The year 2013 wasn’t easy because there were only three PWA wave events with wind, and at the last one on Maui I became sick and was in hospital.
+I could’t defend the title and became 6th overall.
+In 2014 I have won the World Cup Tenerife and finished 7th overall.